koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/07
 Correct answer.
 In JUnit 5, the @Disabled annotation is used to disable a test method or class.
 Tests marked with @Disabled will not be executed by the test runner.
 Correct answer.
+The assertThrows() method in JUnit is used to verify that a specific piece of code throws an expected exception.
+It allows you to test exception handling in your code.

+Correct answer.
 The @Test annotation is used to mark a method as a test in JUnit 5.
 Methods annotated with @Test will be executed as test cases by the JUnit runner.